-- In the province of Alberta anyone under the age of 18 is considered a minor.
-Typically, informed consent 95 - for service for minor clients must be obtained from the parent/guardian of the child and, when possible 96 - 97 and appropriate, from the minor as well.
-However, it is recognized that as minors age they develop a - greater ability to make independent decisions about their bodies and their well-being.
-As such, clients 98 - who are deemed mature minors are entitled to give or refuse consent for services.
-In such 99 - circumstances, consent from parents/guardians is not required, and the parents/guardians may not 100 - override the decision of the mature minor.
-101 - Alberta does not have an established set age for an individual to be considered a mature minor.
-Several 102 - factors must be considered when assessing whether someone can be deemed a mature minor, 103 - including: 104
+In the province of Alberta anyone under the age of 18 is considered a minor.
+Typically, informed consent for service for minor clients must be obtained from the parent/guardian of the child and, when possible and appropriate, from the minor as well.
+However, it is recognized that as minors age they develop a greater ability to make independent decisions about their bodies and their well-being.
+As such, clients who are deemed mature minors are entitled to give or refuse consent for services.
+In such circumstances, consent from parents/guardians is not required, and the parents/guardians may not override the decision of the mature minor.

+Alberta does not have an established set age for a child or youth to be considered a mature minor.
+Several factors must be considered when assessing whether someone can be deemed a mature minor, including:

-- The complexity and seriousness/severity of the proposed treatment/procedure, - The age and maturity of the child, - The child's understanding of the information relevant to making the decision, i.e., of the risks, alternatives, and consequences of their consent for, or refusal of service, - Indications of independence that may support a minor's increased level of maturity (e.g., they are self-supporting or living independently), and - Any other relevant information form adults who know the child, e.g., parents, caregivers, teachers, or other health professionals. - 113 The decision to designate a minor as mature should be made prior to the provision of services.
-The - rationale for the determination that a minor is mature should be clearly documented in the client file.
-114 - Please refer to the Mature Minors Algorithm (Alberta Health Services, 2010) for more information on 115 - the informed consent process for mature minors in Alberta.
-116
+- The complexity and seriousness/severity of the proposed treatment/procedure; - The age, intelligence, and maturity of the child; - The seriousness of the health care concern or treatment; - The child's understanding of the information relevant to making the decision, i.e., of the risks, alternatives, and consequences of their consent for, or refusal of service; - Indications of independence that may support a minor's increased level of maturity (e.g., they are self-supporting or living independently); and - Any other relevant information from adults who know the child, e.g., parents, caregivers, teachers, or other health professionals.

+The decision to designate a minor as mature should be made prior to the provision of services.
+The rationale for the determination that a minor is mature should be clearly documented.
+If a professional decides that a minor is sufficiently mature, steps should be taken to document the basis for this finding in the client file.

+Please refer to the Mature Minors Algorithm (Alberta Health Services, 2010) for more information on the informed consent process for mature minors in Alberta.